pelican2014/nerv.lua/README.md

 ```

 ####Arguments
-`n`            the nerv instance to be connected downstream, meaning that if this nerv instance reaches threshold potential and fire off, then the nerv(s) connected to it will directly fire off after `lagTime`.
+`n` is the nerv instance to be connected downstream, meaning that if this nerv instance reaches threshold potential and fire off, then the nerv(s) connected to it will directly fire off after `lagTime`.
 `lagTime` (.1) delay before nerve impulse is fired to the connected nerv instance

 ###Set various properties
 ####:sync()
-*Used when creating many nerv instances together.
+* Used when creating many nerv instances together.
 These nerv instances will have similar `potential` variations.

 ####:setSkipped()
-*Skip tweening.
+* Skip tweening.
 It is advised to skip tweening when you do not need to use the value of potential (faster by about 1/3 of the time).

 ####:setPotentials( maxPotential, restingPotential, thresholdPotential, isReverseMP )
 `restingPotential` is the value of the potential when no stimulus is applied